pixelcmtd/models/README.md

 ## [KeyboardFeet](KeyboardFeet.scad)

-Feet for my keyboard to stand on an HDMI switch and Composite converter in addition to my PS4.
+Feet for my keyboard to stand on the desk, with enough space to route cables below it.

 <img width=200px height=200px src=KeyboardFeet.png />